• Developer guide

 • Authorization to access the S3 bucket.
 For more information, see Secure connections to AWS and the AWS documentation on Managing access to resources.

-• ARN of IAM role: The Amazon Resource Name (ARN) of the AWS assumed role to use for access.
+• ARN of IAM role: The Amazon Resource Name (ARN) of your AWS role Imply will assume.
 For example, arn:aws:iam:::123456789012:role/s3-access-role.

 • Permissions policy attached to the IAM role: In order to grant Polaris access to view and ingest data from your S3 buckets, attach to the IAM role a permissions policy that lists your S3 resources and includes the following actions: